NDobsa/Problem-Solving-And-Search-In-AI/Project 1/README.md

-Constraint programming in MiniZinc for multi agrent path finiding problem.
+Constraint programming in MiniZinc for multi agent path finiding problem.